gomods/athens/docs/content/configuration/storage.md

 everyone.

-redis sentinel is a high-availability set up for redis, it provides automated monitoring, replication, failover and configuration of multiple redis servers in a master-follower setup.
+redis sentinel is a high-availability set up for redis, it provides automated monitoring, replication, failover and configuration of multiple redis servers in a leader-follower setup.
 It is more complex than running a single redis server and requires multiple disperate instances of redis running distributed across nodes.